gkz/type-check/README.md

 <a name="type-check" />

 `type-check` is a library which allows you to check the types of JavaScript values at runtime with a Haskell like type syntax.
 It is great for checking external input, for testing, or even for adding a bit of safety to your internal code.
+It is a major component of [levn](https://github.com/gkz/levn).
 MIT license.
 Version 0.2.0.
 Check out the [demo](http://gkz.github.io/type-check/).

 For updates on `type-check`, [follow me on twitter](https://twitter.com/gkzahariev).